openshift-labs/learn-katacoda/introduction/getting-started/1explore-cli.md

 For this section, our task is going to be creating our first project.

 ## What is a project?
 Why does it matter?
-The goal of this scenario is to get a project created and running, which you'll be doing with the **web console** in the next section.
+The goal of this section is to get a project created and running, which you'll be doing with the **web console** in the next section.

 OpenShift is often referred to as a container application platform in that it is a platform designed for the development and deployment of containers.